Skip to content

 Ford Motor Company

-The company rolled out two popular car models within a few years, but Ford was still not satisfied.
+The company rolled out two popular car models within a few years, but Ford was still unsatisfied.

-In 1908, Ford launched his dream car: the Model T, retailing at $850.
+In 1908, Ford launched his dream car, the Model T, which retailed at $850.
 The no-frills automobile was more reliable and cheaper to build than the company’s previous models.
-The Model T was so popular 6,389 cars sold within a few months, and demand for it quickly outpaced supply.
+The Model T was so popular that 6,389 cars sold within a few months, and demand for it quickly outpaced supply.

 Ford now had a new problem.
 How could he increase the production rate of the Model T without raising the price?